scrapy/scrapy/docs/topics/settings.rst

 Type of in-memory queue used by scheduler.
 Other available type is:
 ``scrapy.squeues.FifoMemoryQueue``.

 .. setting:: SCHEDULER_PRIORITY_QUEUE

 SCHEDULER_PRIORITY_QUEUE
 ------------------------
 Default: ``'scrapy.pqueues.ScrapyPriorityQueue'``

-Queue class for the schedule to store requests sorted by priority.

-Scrapy provides the following built-in priority queues:

-.. autoclass:: scrapy.pqueues.DownloaderAwarePriorityQueue

-.. autoclass:: scrapy.pqueues.ScrapyPriorityQueue
+Type of priority queue used by the scheduler.
+Another available type is ``scrapy.pqueues.DownloaderAwarePriorityQueue``.
+``scrapy.pqueues.DownloaderAwarePriorityQueue`` works better than ``scrapy.pqueues.ScrapyPriorityQueue`` when you crawl many different domains in parallel.
+But currently ``scrapy.pqueues.DownloaderAwarePriorityQueue`` does not work together with :setting:`CONCURRENT_REQUESTS_PER_IP`.

 .. setting:: SCHEDULER_DELAY_QUEUE

 SCHEDULER_DELAY_QUEUE
 ---------------------

-Default: ``'scrapy.pqueues.ScrapyDelayedRequestsPriorityQueue'``
+Default: ``scrapy.pqueues.ScrapyDelayedRequestsPriorityQueue``

 Queue class for the scheduler to store delayed requests.

+Scrapy provides the following built-in delay queue:

+.. autoclass:: scrapy.pqueues.ScrapyDelayedRequestsPriorityQueue

-The specified class must comply with the same API requirements for :setting:`SCHEDULER_PRIORITY_QUEUE`.
+A class assigned to this setting must have the same API as a class assigned to the :setting:`SCHEDULER_PRIORITY_QUEUE` setting.

 .. setting:: SCRAPER_SLOT_MAX_ACTIVE_SIZE